oist/gt_moo/README.md

 The running time depends on the fiber-tracking algorithm, the complexity of the objective functions and the number of generated fibers.

 ## About Brain/MINDS data
-Data sources used here are not publicly available (eventually, it will be disclosed as part of Brain/MINDS project results).
+Data sources used here are not publicly available (however, they will be disclosed as part of Brain/MINDS project results in the short/medium term).
 For more details please visit [Brain/MINDS] (https://www.brainminds.riken.jp).

 ## Dependencies